-Slumping export demand slowed factory activity in some of Asia's biggest economies in August, although China fared better thanks to solid domestic growth, a series of surveys released Thursday showed.
+Slumping export demand slowed factory activity in some of Asia's biggest economies in August, although China fared better thanks to solid domestic growth, a series of surveys released on Thursday showed.

 The Purchasing Managers Indexes showed manufacturing contracted in South Korea and Taiwan as new export orders fell sharply.
 China's official PMI increased slightly, the first rise since March, but it also reflected the effects of slowing demand in the United States and Europe.